How To Turn Off iMessage On Your Mac

 How to Mute iMessage Notifications on Mac

-If you don’t want to receive any iMessage notifications on your Mac, you can mute them in Notifications Settings.
+If you don’t want to turn off iMessage notifications on your Mac, you can mute them in Notifications Settings.
 Here’s how:

 1. Open the System Settings app on your Mac.